SummitKwan/transparent_latent_gan/README.md

 in terminal run `python ./src/ingestion/process_transient_attribute_scenes.py` to download and extract

+### Get CelebA, cifar or minist

+in terminal run `python ./src/ingestion/process_celeba.py celebA` to download and extract celebA

+in terminal run `python ./src/ingestion/process_celeba.py cifar` to download and extract cifar

+in terminal run `python ./src/ingestion/process_celeba.py mnist` to download and extract mnist

 ## Test
 - Include instructions for how to run all tests after the software is installed
 ```